EsriDevEvents/survey123-webhook-provider/README.md

 This particular example puts respondants into a specific ArcGIS Online group based on the industry they work in, and sends them a custom email confirmation.

-Feel free to clone this project and adapt the code logic to fit your needs.
+Feel free to clone this project and adapt the code to fit your needs.

 ## Getting Started
 Clone the repository